Newmont Appoints Experienced C - GuruFocus.com

-Newmont+Corporation (NYSE: NEM, TSX: NGT) today announced the appointment of Karyn Ovelman as Executive Vice President and Chief Financial Officer.
+Newmont+Corporation (NYSE: NEM, TSX: NGT) today announced the appointment of Karyn Ovelmen as Executive Vice President and Chief Financial Officer.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20230518005783/en/